0ge/dataview-index/README.md

  - Index is generated automatically, based on index notes.
  - The index is "clickable"; you can click a given area/category/ID to navigate to the associated index note.
+You can preview by hovering.
  - Index notes for IDs ("ID notes") will automatically list files in its directory.
 (In Obsidian)
  - ID notes has option to define one or multiple locations, which are listed in